Embraced And Celebrated By Lawrenceville’s Local Community

 IMPROPER CARGO LOADING

-The way that 18-wheeler drivers speed on the road can cause the cargo to spill over into the road.
-Sometimes the truck driver is responsible for the way the cargo is secured, and other times the trucking company is responsible.
+How 18-wheeler drivers speed on the road can cause the cargo to spill over into the road.
+Sometimes the truck driver is responsible for securing the cargo, and other times the trucking company is responsible.

 LACK OF TRAINING